cyberark/community/Conjur/CONTRIBUTING.md

 steps to take to get a local copy of the code and start working, you can refer to our general guidelines for [working on an issue](/CONTRIBUTING.md#working-on-issues) for guidance.

+Make sure to update the [CHANGELOG.md](CHANGELOG.md) with any notable changes you may have before opening a pull request.
+You can use our [Changelog Guidelines](#changelog-guidelines) to learn about how to maintain this file.

 #### Submitting Pull Requests

 Once you've completed the work to resolve the issue and ensured your changes are tested appropriately, it's time to submit your changes for review.
 Find out more about submitting your PRs and getting them merged in our [code review guidelines](/CONTRIBUTING.md#code-reviews).